 Camp or no camp?

-Unquestionably, all student ministry programming should be held to honest evaluation and scrutiny.
-Everything we calendar in the name of ministry ought to have Kingdom impact.
-The ministry calendar however, should not exclude a valuable tool simply because it has been around for a long time.
-It is tempting to board the trending train where things seasoned and aged are sometimes pronounce obsolete as it leaves the depot in search of the newest alternative.
-I have no dog in this fight, but I do have a lot of skin in the game so allow me give full disclosure here.
-I am not, nor have I ever been, paid by any camp producing entity for an endorsement.
-I have never served on the board of any youth camp organization or been a summer camp employee.
+I have no dog in this fight, but I do have a lot of skin in the game so allow me to give full disclosure here.
+No camp producing entity has ever paid me for an endorsement.
+Neither have I served on the board of any youth camp organization or been a summer camp employee.
 My opinion is offered as an objective and impartial observer.
 So, trust me when I say . . . there are some things which almost always produce Kingdom impact if done with excellence – and I believe summer camp is one of those things – as are small groups, relationship building, and leadership development – to name a few.

 Let me share four compelling reasons to incorporate summer camp into your student ministry calendar.

-2. The “Investment” principle: Dedicating a specified time away is an investment in relationships, discipleship, leadership, and team-ship.
-Summer camp serves as an investment towards at least 4 of the 5 biblical purposes of student ministry: Fellowship, Worship, Discipleship, Evangelism, and Ministry Service (not a bad return for a single strategic event).
-If it is a mission focused camp like Mfuge, then you are likely swapping Evangelism for Ministry Service and can still achieve four of the five purposes.
+Dedicating a specified time away is an investment in relationships, discipleship, leadership, and teamship.
+Summer camp serves as an investment towards at least 4 of the 5 biblical purposes of student ministry.
+Those purposes are Fellowship, Worship, Discipleship, Evangelism, and Ministry Service.
+Mfuge and other missions focused camps, swap Evangelism for Ministry Service and can still achieve four of the five purposes.

 Let me share a small sampling of camps designed specifically for youth.